Kuuuube/Artisan_Stock_Checker/discord_webhook_script.md

     function_list = [new_pad,cs_zero,fx_hayate,fx_hayate_otsu,fx_hayate_kou,fx_hien,fx_hien_ve,fx_zero,fx_raiden,fx_shidenkai]
     ```

+5. Add the new pad to the dictionaries in `webhook_handler.py` along with a new config file setting under `[webhook_role_pings]`.
+Adding it to the default config defined in `config_handler.py` may also be desirable but is not required.

 ### Adding new options to an existing pad

 1. Find the new hardnesses, sizes, or colors using your browser's developer/debug tools on the network tab.
 The data will be in the requests tab for `get_syouhin.php`.